cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 We are probably at the same crossroads in smart contract development technology.
 As Joel puts it, the "winners" are going to be the ones that create a portable language.
-In that regard, Glow is a programming language tailored to the challenges of smart contract development, so that you don't have to worry about the low-level details of the blockchain implementation.
+Glow is a programming language tailored to the challenges of smart contract development, so that you don't have to worry about the low-level details of the blockchain implementation.
 It takes ReasonML's syntax (itself a safe subset of javascript), couples it with a powerful compiler that has added support for: